jorgearguellles/ts-poo/README.md

 # Constructor

-The Constructor is the method that allows us to build the instances
+The Constructor is the method that allows us to build the instances and where we set the initial values

+# Getter

+- Is a controlled way to access private variables/attributes.
+- When we put **get** before a method, we will use like a prop.
+It's mean: we cn call it like this: **myDate.isLeapYear** without **()**
+- Inside Class, a get run the method and outsite class we read like a props.
+- Always getter have to return value.

+# Setter

+- A **setter** is the opposite of a **getter**
+- The exclusive use of a setter is to modify a value and your rules

+# Inherit

+# Protected by Inheritance

+- Is a way to inherit methods and props
+-